 The Notes have not been and will not be registered under the Securities Act or the securities or blue sky laws of any state of the United States.
-Noteholders may not offer the Notes in the United States except pursuant to an exemption from, or a transaction not subject to, the registration requirements of the

-Securities Act and applicable state securities laws, or pursuant to an effective registration statement.
+Noteholders may not offer the Notes in the United States or to U.S. persons except as permitted by the terms of the Notes and pursuant to an exemption from, or a transaction not subject to, the registration requirements of the Securities Act and applicable state securities laws, or pursuant to an effective registration statement.
 In addition, the Notes have not been registered under the securities laws of any other country.
-It is the Noteholder's obligation to ensure that its offers and sales of the Notes in the United States and other countries comply with applicable securities laws.
+It is the Noteholder's obligation to ensure that its offers and sales of the Notes in the United States and other countries comply with applicable securities laws and the terms of the Notes.
 See "Notice to purchasers and Holders of Registered Notes and transfer restrictions" and any additional transfer restrictions set out in the relevant Pricing Supplement.